 Authentication through the standard portal can be set up directly inside of the admin view of LoanPro.

 Option 2: Embedded Login

-LoanPro offers a way to embed the login for the customer portal site into another website.
-This is done either through an iframe, or is accomplished using the LoanPro API.
+LoanPro also offers a way to embed the login for the customer portal site into another website.
+This is done either through an iframe or through the LoanPro API.
 This gives the flexibility of making the login area and fields look like the rest of the site in which they are embedded.